 In Stage 2 the saving gnosis indwelled one or more human beings.
 In this stage, however, “Jesus” was emphatically not the same as the fleshly human vessel(s).
 “Jesus” was, rather, the saving spiritual entity.
 According to this christology, flesh/materiality was of no account.
 When we understand this concept, we can see how pointing at a person and saying “There is [the] Jesus” is not directing the attention to a human being at all, but to the divine element inside that person.

 There exists a misconception today, one fostered by the malicious Church Fathers of ancient times.
 It lies at the very root of the word “docetism” (from Gk. dokein, “to seem”).
 The docetists never thought that Jesus “seemed” to have a body.
 For the believers in the christological Stage 2, the divine spiritual Jesus was entirely separate from the flesh which, as we have noted, was of no account.
 Jesus was not a phantom.
 He was not a spirit walking about without a body.
-“It” was a spirit walking about in a body, but separate from that body.
+“It” was a spirit using a body to walk about, but separate from that body.
+We today might call this ‘spirit possession’—but with divine, rather than demonic overtones.
 This was Marcion’s christology, Paul’s christology and, it would appear, the christology that dominated in the first century CE.

 With the foregoing in mind we can understand some of Tertullian’s accusations against Marcion.
 The Church Father writes that “In the fifteenth year of the reign of Tiberius (for such is Marcion’s proposition) [Jesus] ‘came down to the Galilean city of Capernaum'” (AM IV.7).
 If Tertullian was accurate here regarding Marcion’s views, this means that the heretic held that the divine spirit ( = Jesus) came down from heaven and indwelled a human being, one who lived during the reign of Tiberius and in the town of Capernaum (the hometown of Jesus according to the Gospel of Mark).
 I have some doubt that the reference to Capernaum and the “reign of Tiberius” actually go back to Marcion—I suspect that Tertullian is imputing elements of the orthodox Jesus story to the heretic.
 Be that as it may—and putting aside all notions from the later canonical gospels (admittedly difficult for most of us to do)—there is nothing in Marcion’s belief here that limits Jesus to one person, or that identifies “Jesus” with the flesh of any man.